Query Driven-Graph Neural Networks for Community Search: From Non-Attributed, Attributed, to Interactive Attributed: QD-GNN Model for CS

-\subsection{Graph Encoder}
+\subsubsection{Graph Encoder}

-The graph encoder fuses graph structure information and graph attribute features including adjacency matrix $A$ and node attribute matrix $F$, both of which are independent of queries.
-We apply the layer-wise forward propagation of GCN proposed by Kipf and Welling \cite{Kipf_GCN} to graph encoder, which has been introduced in Sec~\ref{sec.GCN}.
-In order to fully make use of vertex attribute, the graph encoder is designed and equipped with a self feature modeling \cite{self_feat}.
-The forward layer of graph encoder is defined as:
+Graph Encoder focuses on global graph structure and vertex attributes, both of which are independent of queries.
+We apply the layer-wise forward propagation of the general GNN to construct Graph Encoder, which has been introduced in Section~\ref{Sec.generalGNN}.
+Similar to \SQD, the forward layer of Graph Encoder is defined with a self feature modeling \cite{self_feat} as: where the notations are the same as Eq.~\eqref{eq:generalGCN} with a subscript $G$, and $W_{G_\text{self}}^{(l+1)}\in \mathbb{R}^{d^{(l)} \times d^{(l+1)}}$ are the weight parameter matrices.
+The input feature of vertex $\mathrm{v}$ in the first layer $\boldsymbol{h}_{G_v}^{(0)}\in \mathbb{R}^{d}$ is the normalized attribute vector $\boldsymbol{f}_v$ encoded in Section~\ref{Sec.defin}.
+Graph Encoder propagates the attribute information through graph structure and learns query-independent knowledge.